bbbbrianna/bbbbrianna-dataviz-project-template-proposal/README.md

 ## Data

-The data I propose to visualize for my project is the [Spotify top 50 songs in the US from 2010 to 2019](https://gist.github.com/bbbbrianna/e74082354cbdfe18d42c7b66ecdefa76)
+The data I propose to visualize for my project is the [top 50 songs in the US from 2010 to 2019](https://gist.github.com/bbbbrianna/e74082354cbdfe18d42c7b66ecdefa76).
+This dataset includes the most popular songs played in the US in 2010-2019, which was originally from Spotify, each attribute's meaning can be retrieved from [Spotify for Developers](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/).

 ## Prototypes